 Purloined

-Yes, shamelessly stolen from P.J.
+Yes, shamelessly stolen from K.C.
+Shaw, who in turn got it from P.J.
 Hoover via Carrie Harris, comes the 2009 reading list, where I shall attempt to conquer 50 books this year (none of them re-reads, which is easy cuz the last time I re-read a book was...hmmm...never).

 This should actually be easy for me this year.
 As opposed to any time before 2008, I never really had the time to read as much as I would have liked.
 Then in November of 2007 I switched job positions at the company where I work.
 Rather than drive the big oil package truck, I now drive the big diesel/gasoline tanker truck.
 Surprisingly, this gives me a lot of time to read during the day while I wait in line at the terminal to load the truck or just waiting while pumping off at the delivery point - a situation not found when driving the package truck.